edgarsanchez/FSmongoSamples/README.md

 # MongoDB .NET client driver samples in F#
 This repo contains several code samples showing how to work with a mongoDB collection from a .NET application written in F#.
-The code is being compiled and run using .NET 5 (currently at RC1) and F# 5 but it should also work with .NET Core 3.1 and F# 4.7.
+The code is being compiled and run using .NET 5 and F# 5 but it should also work with .NET Core 3.1 and F# 4.7.
 So far I have got:
 * The [MongoDB Driver Quick Tour](https://mongodb.github.io/mongo-csharp-driver/2.10/getting_started/quick_tour/) in the src/QuickTour folder
   * This sample shows how to make CRUD operations on a collection using BSON documents rather than classes.
   * You need to setup a local mongoDB server for this sample.